CodedByArizola/CodedByArizola/README.md

 ### 👋 Hello World
-I’m Alex, a first-generation software engineer with experience across multiple programming languages, specializing in front-end development.
-I hold an Associate of Applied Science in Computing and Software Development from Lake Washington Institute of Technology and have been studying computer science since high school.
+I’m Alex, a first-generation software engineer experienced in multiple programming languages, with a strong focus on front-end development.
+I earned my Associate of Applied Science degree in Computing and Software Development from [Lake Washington Institute of Technology](https://lwtech.edu) and have been actively studying computer science since high school.

-Since November 2019, I have gained hands-on experience in the software engineering field through freelance projects, delivering solutions across various areas and deepening my technical expertise.
+Alongside my academic journey, I have been building my career since 2019 through freelance projects, delivering tailored solutions across diverse areas while leading teams of both senior and junior developers.
+Through this work, I’ve developed expertise in fostering collaboration via code reviews, mentoring, and knowledge-sharing, while driving technical excellence in architecture, testing, and implementation.
+I am continuing to expand my skills through formal studies and plan to advance into a bachelor’s program, combining practical experience with academic growth.

 * 🎂 My birthday is August 17
 * 📅 I started my freelance development career on November 2019
+* 🎓 I plan to pursue a bachelor’s degree to continue my education.
 * 🧑‍🤝‍🧑 [Connect with me on LinkedIn!](linkedin.alexarizola.dev)
 * 📧 [Emailing me is the best way to get in touch!](mailto:contact@alexarizola.dev)
 * 📃 [Check out my GitHub resume!](https://resume.github.io/?CodedByArizola)